-As management of the District, we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the year ended June 30, 2020.
+As management of the District, we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the year ended June 30, 2022.
 We encourage the readers to consider the information presented here in conjunction with the District's basic financial statements, which immediately follow this section.
 We also encourage readers to attend GCSD Board meetings to become familiar with District governance and operations and to provide public input.
 The Board meets in regular session on the second Tuesday of each month.
 Regular meetings are held at 10:00 a.m. at the District Office, 18966 Ferretti Road, Groveland, California.
-Board meetings are open to the public, and all meeting agendas and supporting materials are available on the District website at www.gcsd.org.
+Board meetings are open to the public to attend physically or virtually via technology platforms such as Zoom.
+All meeting agendas and supporting materials are available on the District website in advance of the Board meetings and archived at www.gcsd.org.